heroiclabs/nakama-docs/docs/runtime-code-basics.md

 # Basics

-The server includes a fast embedded code runtime where you can write custom logic with <a href="https://golang.org/pkg/plugin/" target="_blank">Go plugins</a>, <a href="https://www.lua.org/manual/5.1/manual.html" target="_blank">Lua modules</a> or as a <a href="https://developer.mozilla.org/en-US/docs/Web/javascript" target="_blank">JavaScript</a> bundle.
+The server includes a fast embedded code runtime where you can write custom logic with <a href="https://golang.org/pkg/plugin/" target="_blank">Go plugins</a>, <a href="https://www.lua.org/manual/5.1/manual.html" target="_blank">Lua modules</a>, or as a <a href="https://developer.mozilla.org/en-US/docs/Web/javascript" target="_blank">JavaScript</a> bundle.

 !!!
 Note
     Go plugins must be compiled before they can be loaded by Nakama.
-The build process is different for binary and Docker-based Nakama installations, you can find out more in these [instructions](https://github.com/heroiclabs/nakama/tree/master/sample_go_module).
+The build process is different for binary and Docker-based Nakama installations; you can find out more in these [instructions](https://github.com/heroiclabs/nakama/tree/master/sample_go_module).

-The runtime framework is important to write server-side game logic for your games or apps.
-This includes code you would not want to run on client devices or the browser.
-The code you deploy with the server can be used immediately by clients so you can change behavior on the fly and add new features faster.
+The runtime framework is essential to write server-side game logic for your games or apps.
+You can write code you would not want to run on client devices or the browser.
+This code you deploy with the server can be used immediately by clients so you can change behavior on the fly and add new features faster.

 You should use server-side code when you want to set rules around various features like how many [friends](social-friends.md) a user may have or how many [groups](social-groups-clans.md) can be joined.
 It can be used to run authoritative logic or perform validation checks as well as integrate with other services over HTTPS.